SomoneL/SOC-Honeynet-in-Azure/README.md

 - AzureNetworkAnalytics_CL (Malicious Flows allowed into our honeynet)

 # Objectives
-The primary goal of this project was to configure intentionally vulnerable virtual machines within Azure infrastructure to attract and analyze cyber attacks.
-This initiative enhanced my understanding of attacker tactics and techniques, demonstrating my capability to promptly and effectively address identified vulnerabilities.
+The main objective of this project was to deploy intentionally vulnerable virtual machines within the Azure infrastructure to attract and analyze cyberattacks.
+This effort deepened my understanding of attacker tactics and techniques while showcasing my ability to quickly and effectively remediate identified vulnerabilities.

 # Technologies, Regulations, and Azure Components Employed: